heroiclabs/nakama-dotnet/codegen/README.md

 ### Limitations

-The code generator has __only__ been checked against the Swagger specification generated for Nakama server.
+The code generator has __only__ been checked against the Swagger specification generated for Nakama and Satori servers.
 YMMV.